pranaydutta89/console-logger/README.md

     //if you want to log as an html

-    var loggerObj = new consoleLogger.logger(true,true);//second argument is for log as an html, default is false
+    var loggerObj = new consoleLogger.logger(true,true);
+    //second argument is for log as an html, default is false

 2) Use: